jonaprieto/specs/src/architecture/ledger/fee-system.md

 ![](https://i.imgur.com/p3qeWw3.jpg)

-TODO: To calculate base fees we need to define the gas fees for the following types of transactions.
+To calculate base fees we need to define the gas fees for the following types of transactions.
 1. Send governance proposals (every delegator/validator can propose a governance proposal: say "we want to increase gas fees")
 2. Vote on governance proposals
 3. Create accounts